 They don't sound like people saying, oh, we'll just make the AI submissive dust.

-You know, that in a in a field that's mature, it sounds like you know, the the sort of uh uh efforts, the sort of uh engineering specificity that you would see at a nuclear power plant, you know, where there's a handbook that says we understand exactly what's going on, you can't let it get into this state.
+In a field that's mature, it sounds like the sort of efforts, the sort of engineering specificity that you would see at a nuclear power plant, where there's a handbook that says we understand exactly what's going on.

-Even with even when you have that level of knowing what the heck you're doing, you can still have cases like Chernobyl.
+Even with, even when you have that level of knowing what the heck you're doing, you can still have cases like Chernobyl.

 But we are nowhere near the level of understanding what we're doing.

-We are nowhere near the level of of safety culture that was at literal Chernobyl before it melted down.
+We are nowhere near the level of safety culture that was at literal Chernobyl before it melted down.

 We're eons away from that.

-Uh, you know, go ahead and drink this potion.
+Go ahead and drink this potion.

 That's a normal stage for scientists to be.

-So to the question of what do we do, I think we just need to back off entirely from superintelligence.
+So to the question of what do we do, I think we just need to back off entirely from super intelligence.

-The world needs to a understand that superintelligence is a different ball game than the current chatbots, right?
+The world needs to, A, understand that super intelligence is a different ballgame than the current chatbots, right?

 Like I said, you don't need to give up on the dream of self-driving cars.

-Most people wouldn't be affected at all by banning further research and development that's racing towards superintelligence.
+Most people wouldn't be affected at all by banning further research and development that's racing towards super intelligence.

 You know, it's not the clearest of bright red lines, but it's the sort of thing you could figure out.